 I am internationally recognized as one of the experts on computational complexity aspects of Bayesian networks, which was also the topic of my PhD research.
 After my PhD period I specialized in the complexity of approximating the most probable explanation for observed variables in such networks.
 I proposed a new heuristic, so-called Most Frugal Explanation, for this computationally intractable problem.
 In addition, I proposed new parameterized complexity classes that capture the notion of efficient randomized computations.
 In contrast to the traditional parameterized complexity class FPT, these new classes parameterize the probability of answering correctly, rather than computation time.

-This project is funded by an Intel Neuromorphic Research Community grant awarded to Johan Kwisthout (applicant).
+This project is partially funded by an Intel Neuromorphic Research Community grant awarded to Johan Kwisthout (applicant).

 p-CABI project (2017-2021; PhD candidate: Nils Donselaar)